needle-mirror/com.unity.live-capture/Documentation~/ref-asset-lens-kit.md

 1. Go to **Assets > Create > Live Capture > Virtual Camera > Lens Kit** to create a new lens kit.
 2. Click the **+** button to create a new lens preset.
 3. (Optional) Enter a **Manufacturer** and **Model** name.
 These will be automatically used in the name of the lens preset.
 4. Define the **Default Values**.
-These are are the values for Focal Length, Focus Distance, and Aperture (F-Stop) that will be used when the lens preset is initially selected.
+These are the values for Focal Length, Focus Distance, and Aperture (f-number) used when you initially select the lens preset.
 5. Define the **Lens Instrinsics**.
 For more information see [Virtual Camera Lenses](virtual-camera-lenses.md).

 ## Using a lens from a lens kit